krischik/SteemRubyTutorial/Documents/Part-5.md

 1. When you install both APIs you need to tell ruby which one to use.
 2. You can't use both APIs in the same script.

-You should also have read [Part 2](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2) and [Part 3](https://steemit.com/@krischik/using-steem-api-with-ruby-part-4) of the tutorial as this part build on them.

 If there is anything not clear you can ask in the comments.

 ## Difficulty